-- a. the development and renewal of any parish or parishes; - b. marriage counselling and tribunal services; - c. vocations for the priesthood and religious life (for example by providing financial assistance for seminaries, seminarians, deacons, religious institutes and religious); - d. faith development; - e. communications; - f. services to the travelling people; - g. assistance to emigrants and immigrants; - h. religious education; - i. diocesan committees, commissions and councils; - i. chaplaincies; - k. the provision of safeguarding services and training; - 1. the provision of training of pastoral workers and volunteers; - m. supporting the work of the Irish Catholic Bishops' Conference (also known as the Irish Episcopal Conference); and - n. supporting the work of Trócaire.
+- a. the development and renewal of any parish or parishes; - b. marriage counselling and tribunal services; - vocations for the priesthood and religious life (for example by providing financial assistance for seminaries, seminarians, deacons, religious institutes and religious); - d. faith development; - e. communications; - f. services to the travelling people; - g. assistance to emigrants and immigrants; - religious education; - i. diocesan committees, commissions and councils; - j. chaplaincies: - the provision of safeguarding services and training; - the provision of training of pastoral workers and volunteers; - supporting the work of the Irish Catholic Bishops' Conference (also known as the Irish Episcopal Conference); and - n. supporting the work of Trócaire.